Understanding contributions of alternative splicing to appetitive memory

 • Kate O'Connor-Giles

-Provost’s Associate Professor of Brain Science, Associate Professor of Neuroscience, Associate Director, Center for the Neurobiology of Cells and Circuits
+Provost’s Associate Professor of Brain Science, Professor of Neuroscience, Associate Director, Center for the Neurobiology of Cells and Circuits

 Genetic mechanisms of synapse formation, function and plasticity